cosmos/cosmos-sdk/supervisor/README.md

 # Cosmos Supervisor

-This is a tiny little shim around Cosmos SDK binaries that use the upgrade module that allows for smooth and configurable management of upgrading binaries as a live chain is upgraded, and can be used to simplify validator devops while doing upgrades or to make syncing a full node for genesis
+This is a tiny shim around Cosmos SDK binaries that use the upgrade module that allows for smooth and configurable management of upgrading binaries as a live chain is upgraded, and can be used to simplify validator devops while doing upgrades or to make syncing a full node for genesis